rbumm/SlicerLungMaskGenerator/README.md

 The script uses Slicer´s excellent "Segment Editor".
 First step is a threshold segmentation, which is then trimmed by "Surface Cuts" around the markers and a vertical lung mask division.
 Right and left lung mask are isolated by calling the "Islands" function and a "Keep selected island", much the same way you would do it by hand.
-Final touches are done to both masks by applying the "Smoothing" function with a kernel size of 5 (to close most vessel, infiltration and bronchus holes).
+Final touches are done to both masks by automatically applying the "Smoothing" function with a kernel size of 5 (to close most vessel, infiltration and bronchus holes).
 Development and testing with Slicer 4.11.20200930.
 <br>
 <br>
 This extension is ideally suited to prepare the masks for the CT Lung Analyzer (https://github.com/rbumm/SlicerCTLungAnalyzer) of the same author.